Rights groups protest UNESCO heritage status decision in Tibetan area

 Chinese representatives argue the new UNESCO status is designed to help protect the area and will not impact traditional culture.

-According to ICT, Chinese representatives on Friday circulated a statement saying they would "fully respect the will of the local herders and their traditional culture".
+According to the ICT, Chinese representatives on Friday circulated a statement saying they would fully respect the herders and their culture.

+A UNESCO spokeswoman said the Chinese government had made a commitment that no forced relocation would be undertaken.

+"They also commit to work with the communities and other stakeholders to ensure protection and management of this site," the spokeswoman told Reuters.

-(Reporting by Ben Blanchard and Cate Cadell; Editing by Robert Birsel)
+Reporting by Ben Blanchard and Cate Cadell; Editing by Robert Birsel